nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Similarly, the `whitelist` command can be entered to find all clients who are whitelisted.
 <br>
-_Note: both of these commands need to be entered without any parameters otherwise the app responds with an error message._
+_Note: Both of these commands need to be entered without any parameters otherwise the app responds with an error message.
+Similar to the find command, making changes to the displayed client list will bring you back to the main client list where the changes are applied._
 </div>

 ### Delete Client Details: `delete`